 After you click Validate, you’ll see whether or not your site is properly marked up.
 If it is, then you can just click the button to apply.
 Usually you’ll get approved in just a couple days.

 If there are errors with the validation, you’ll either need to revisit the first step (adding the correct data to your page), or contact the author of the plugin that is creating the markup to see why it’s not validating.
 Once you get those issues worked out, you can try validating and applying again.

-How to optimize Rich Pins for More Traffic
+How to optimize Rich Pins for more traffic

 Now that you’re approved for Rich Pins, you’re probably wondering how to make the most of them.
-The good news is that Pinterest does most of the hard work for you – it scrapes the data from teh page, formats it, and presents it in the nicely-laid-out Rich Pin style on Pinterest.
+The good news is that Pinterest does most of the hard work for you – it scrapes the data from the page, formats it, and presents it in the nicely-laid-out Rich Pin style on Pinterest.
 Cool!

 Your job isn’t quite done, though.
 Having Rich Pins can help boost click-throughs to your site due to the extra information, but those Pins still have to get found and seen on Pinterest first.
 That’s where optimizing your pins comes in.